freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/01-responsive-web-design/basic-css/specify-how-fonts-should-degrade.md

 # --description--

-Esistono diversi caratteri predefiniti disponibili in tutti i browser.
-Queste famiglie generiche di caratteri includono `monospace`, `serif` e `sans-serif`.
+There are several default fonts that are available in all browsers.
+These generic font families include `monospace`, `serif` and `sans-serif`.

 Quando un carattere non è disponibile, puoi dire al browser di "degradare" a un altro carattere.